-My process is about connecting with nature, collaborating with gardeners and creating color from dyes made from plant materials.
+My process is about connecting with nature, collaborating with gardeners and creating color in paintings from pigments found in plant materials.
 Colors from plants are beautiful in their irregularity and have a subtle richness.
 I offer a way to create a visual statement of what we can grow and make with nature.

 Paper is luscious and part of my process.
 I use a heavy - weight cotton printmaking paper.
 It's fibers absorb pigments, mordants and beeswax- making the cotton fibers stronger and allows for manipulation, over-dying and with exciting results.

 People have been making color from plant material for thousands of years.
 Recipes for dye matter used to be found in the back of cookbooks and was once a common practice.
 My dyes are tested for lightfastness and I love to experiment with a variety of materials.
 I am always collecting and foraging and welcome donations!
 Some materials that I am always on the hunt for include: